How To Evaluate The Competition - Can You Win?

-Yes there are numbers to look at, but there's so much more that goes into it than just the metrics (most of which, you are not privy to anyways).
+Yes, there are numbers to look at, but there's so much more that goes into it than just the metrics (most of which, you are not privy to anyway).

 In fact, although I tested a few tools to see what they came back with, I didn't find any single silver bullet.
 Most of it was very manual.

 Here's what we came up with.